diacode/diacode-website/source/blog/2016-01-22-trello-clone-with-phoenix-and-react-pt-6.html.markdown

 ### The routes files

-Before continuing let's take a look again to our
+Before continuing let's take a look again at our
 React routes file:

 ```javascript